CVAD Information Technology Services

 The College of Visual Arts and Design is committed to providing students with the latest technology required to succeed in a creative, artistic profession.
 These computer classrooms, located on the 2nd and 3rd floors of the Art Building, offer state-of-the-art technology and the most current software applications for Mac and Windows operating systems.

 The student labs are equipped with state-of-the-art equipment and staffed by skilled and professional artists.
+For a demonstration in the Fab Lab visit CVAD's YouTube Channel.

 Digital Fabrication: Located on the third floor of the Art Building, Room 361.
 This lab is an open resource for undergraduate and graduate students to use the latest digital fabrication tools in the production of their work.
 Equipment in the Digital Fab Lab includes 3D printers, 3D scanners, CNC routers, fabric printers, laser cutters and engravers, and plasma and waterjet cutters.